 The first thing you need to know about eloping on BLM land is that your photographer *must* have a permit.
 If your photographer says anything differently, they are wrong.
 The permitting process is extensive and thorough- and I am one of those photographers who has such a permit.
 It opens up so many awesome doors to off the beaten path locations near and around Moab.
 If you are wanting a more rugged adventure or little to no crowds, then a location on BLM land might be a perfect fit.

 Arches is the smaller of the two National Parks outside of Moab, but is jam packed with amazing locations to explore.
 Arches is great because you can really get amongst it- you can walk right up and into sooo many of the arches 🙂 And they look SO GREAT at sunrise and sunset.
 Pro Tip: If you are eloping during busy season (spring) and have your heart set on Arches- sunrise is a *great* option.
-The park can get crowded real quick and parking fills up and the gates may even close if the park reaches capacity.

 La Sal Mountains Viewpoint